Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective geometry and N(P)K-structure

-We see from \nn{tr_connection} that if $\Phi_{ABC}\in \Lambda^3\mathcal{E}_A$ is parallel for the tractor connection $\nabla^\cT$ then its top component $\si_{bc}$ has projective weight 3 and solves the projective Killing-Yano--type equation $\nabla_{(a}\si_{b)c}=0$, cf.\ \nn{KYbgg} above.
+We see from \nn{equation:tractor-3-form-components} and \nn{tr_connection} that if $\Phi_{ABC}\in \Lambda^3\mathcal{E}_A$ is parallel for the tractor connection $\nabla^\cT$ then its top component $\si_{bc}$ has projective weight 3 and solves the projective Killing-Yano--type equation $\nabla_{(a}\si_{b)c}=0$, cf.\ \nn{KYbgg} above.
 Conversely from Proposition \ref{prolongprop} (and using again the formula \nn{tr_connection}) we see that if $\om_{bc}$ is a solution of \nn{KYbgg} then

 where $\mu_{bcd}=\nabla_a\om_{bc}$.